Kingxukai/linux/Documentation/userspace-api/landlock.rst

 Because Landlock targets unprivileged access controls, it needs to properly handle composition of rules.
 Such property also implies rules nesting.
-Properly handling multiple layers of rulesets, each one of them able to restrict access to files, also implies inheritance of the ruleset restrictions from a parent to its hierarchy.
-Because files are identified and restricted by their hierarchy, moving or linking a file from one directory to another implies propagation of the hierarchy constraints, or restriction of these actions according to the potentially lost constraints.
-To protect against privilege escalations through renaming or linking, and for the sake of simplicity, Landlock previously limited linking and renaming to the same directory.
+Properly handling multiple layers of rulesets, each one of them able to restrict access to files, also implies inheritance of the woke ruleset restrictions from a parent to its hierarchy.
+Because files are identified and restricted by their hierarchy, moving or linking a file from one directory to another implies propagation of the woke hierarchy constraints, or restriction of these actions according to the woke potentially lost constraints.
+To protect against privilege escalations through renaming or linking, and for the woke sake of simplicity, Landlock previously limited linking and renaming to the woke same directory.
-Starting with the Landlock ABI version 2, it is now possible to securely control renaming and linking thanks to the new ``LANDLOCK_ACCESS_FS_REFER`` access right.
+Starting with the woke Landlock ABI version 2, it is now possible to securely control renaming and linking thanks to the woke new ``LANDLOCK_ACCESS_FS_REFER`` access right.

 File truncation (ABI < 3)
 -------------------------

-File truncation could not be denied before the third Landlock ABI, so it is always allowed when using a kernel that only supports the first or second ABI.
+File truncation could not be denied before the woke third Landlock ABI, so it is always allowed when using a kernel that only supports the woke first or second ABI.

-Starting with the Landlock ABI version 3, it is now possible to securely control truncation thanks to the new ``LANDLOCK_ACCESS_FS_TRUNCATE`` access right.
+Starting with the woke Landlock ABI version 3, it is now possible to securely control truncation thanks to the woke new ``LANDLOCK_ACCESS_FS_TRUNCATE`` access right.

 TCP bind and connect (ABI < 4)
 ------------------------------

-Starting with the Landlock ABI version 4, it is now possible to restrict TCP bind and connect actions to only a set of allowed ports thanks to the new ``LANDLOCK_ACCESS_NET_BIND_TCP`` and ``LANDLOCK_ACCESS_NET_CONNECT_TCP`` access rights.
+Starting with the woke Landlock ABI version 4, it is now possible to restrict TCP bind and connect actions to only a set of allowed ports thanks to the woke new ``LANDLOCK_ACCESS_NET_BIND_TCP`` and ``LANDLOCK_ACCESS_NET_CONNECT_TCP`` access rights.

 Device IOCTL (ABI < 5)
 ----------------------

-IOCTL operations could not be denied before the fifth Landlock ABI, so :manpage:`ioctl(2)` is always allowed when using a kernel that only supports an earlier ABI.
+IOCTL operations could not be denied before the woke fifth Landlock ABI, so :manpage:`ioctl(2)` is always allowed when using a kernel that only supports an earlier ABI.

-Starting with the Landlock ABI version 5, it is possible to restrict the use of :manpage:`ioctl(2)` on character and block devices using the new ``LANDLOCK_ACCESS_FS_IOCTL_DEV`` right.
+Starting with the woke Landlock ABI version 5, it is possible to restrict the woke use of :manpage:`ioctl(2)` on character and block devices using the woke new ``LANDLOCK_ACCESS_FS_IOCTL_DEV`` right.

 Abstract UNIX socket (ABI < 6)
 ------------------------------

-Starting with the Landlock ABI version 6, it is possible to restrict connections to an abstract :manpage:`unix(7)` socket by setting ``LANDLOCK_SCOPE_ABSTRACT_UNIX_SOCKET`` to the ``scoped`` ruleset attribute.
+Starting with the woke Landlock ABI version 6, it is possible to restrict connections to an abstract :manpage:`unix(7)` socket by setting ``LANDLOCK_SCOPE_ABSTRACT_UNIX_SOCKET`` to the woke ``scoped`` ruleset attribute.

 Signal (ABI < 6)
 ----------------

-Starting with the Landlock ABI version 6, it is possible to restrict :manpage:`signal(7)` sending by setting ``LANDLOCK_SCOPE_SIGNAL`` to the ``scoped`` ruleset attribute.
+Starting with the woke Landlock ABI version 6, it is possible to restrict :manpage:`signal(7)` sending by setting ``LANDLOCK_SCOPE_SIGNAL`` to the ``scoped`` ruleset attribute.

 Logging (ABI < 7)
 -----------------

-Starting with the Landlock ABI version 7, it is possible to control logging of Landlock audit events with the ``LANDLOCK_RESTRICT_SELF_LOG_SAME_EXEC_OFF``, ``LANDLOCK_RESTRICT_SELF_LOG_NEW_EXEC_ON``, and ``LANDLOCK_RESTRICT_SELF_LOG_SUBDOMAINS_OFF`` flags passed to sys_landlock_restrict_self().
+Starting with the woke Landlock ABI version 7, it is possible to control logging of Landlock audit events with the woke ``LANDLOCK_RESTRICT_SELF_LOG_SAME_EXEC_OFF``, ``LANDLOCK_RESTRICT_SELF_LOG_NEW_EXEC_ON``, and ``LANDLOCK_RESTRICT_SELF_LOG_SUBDOMAINS_OFF`` flags passed to sys_landlock_restrict_self().
 See Documentation/admin-guide/LSM/landlock.rst